CyRide: Fares

 Children under the age of five are free with an accompanying adult.
 There may be no more than three children per adult.

-Additional Services
+Additional services

 Moonlight Express

 In 1984, Cyride started to operate a Friday and Saturday nights service called NightRide.
 The service was inadequately funded, leading to its cancellation in 1992.
 It returned as Moonlight Express in 1993, and has been dubbed "the drunk bus" by students.
-This system was put into service to allow students to socialize with their friends while offering a safe alternative to driving while impaired.
-Between the hours of 10:30 pm to 2:30 am the moonlight express will stop at any stop along a moonlight route.
+Operating between 10:30 pm and 2:30 am, Moonlight Express replaces regular night service, instead offering door-to-door rides upon request and optimized fixed-route service.

 In the time Moonlight Express has been running, there have been no drunk-driving fatalities in Ames during its hours of operation.

 Dial-A-Ride

 Dial-A-Ride is a door-to-door service that caters mostly to elderly and disabled persons.
 This service take people within ¾ mile from any fixed Cyride route.
 A Dial-A-Ride rides need to be scheduled the day before to ensure a spot.
 In 2005 Dial-A-Ride was turned over to the Heart of Iowa Regional Transit Authority (HIRTA) which is operated out of the Heartland Senior Services site in the Ames area.